Hacker stole documents from file server used in civil case connected to Matt Gaetz: Sources

 The document was shared between attorneys in a civil lawsuit involving Gaetz.

-A hacker gained access to an online secure document-sharing file between attorneys involved in a civil lawsuit brought by a close friend of former Rep. Matt Gaetz, according to sources familiar with the matter.
+WASHINGTON -- A hacker gained access to an online secure document-sharing file between attorneys involved in a civil lawsuit brought by a close friend of former Rep. Matt Gaetz, according to sources familiar with the matter, ABC News reported.

+Attorneys involved in the civil lawsuit, brought by a close friend of Gaetz, received an email Monday night last night informing them that "confidential" documents had been downloaded by an "unknown and unauthorized third party," according to an email obtained by ABC.

+Gaetz is not a party in the lawsuit, although he was subpoenaed for testimony given that some of the underlying allegations in the civil suit mention him.

 ALSO SEE: Former Rep. Matt Gaetz allegedly flew 2 women to New York, paid them for sex: Attorney